THE VINFUTURE PRIZE COUNCIL

 Professor Văn-Chí Đặng

-Professor Văn-Chí Đặng received his BS in Chemistry (highest honors) from the University of Michigan and was awarded the PhD in Chemistry (high distinction) from Georgetown University.
+Professor Văn-Chí Đặng received his BS in Chemistry (highest honors) from the University of Michigan and was awarded a Ph.D. in Chemistry (high distinction) from Georgetown University.
 He received his MD (inducted to Alpha Omega Alpha and Phi Beta Kappa) and internal medicine residency training at Johns Hopkins University School of Medicine.
 He trained in hematology-oncology at UCSF, where he did post-doctoral work on the MYC oncogene.

 Professor Đặng then returned to Johns Hopkins in 1987 and established the first mechanistic link between a cancer gene (MYC) and cellular energy metabolism, contributing to the concept that genetic alterations in cancers re-program fuel utilization by tumors and render cancers addicted to certain fuel sources.
 This conceptual framework contributes to strategies for therapeutic targeting of cancer cell metabolism.
 His current work extends the role of MYC in cancer metabolism and the role of the circadian clock in metabolism and cancer.